dhyaneshsiddhartha15/kuberenetes-one/02-networking/README.md

 # 02-Networking: CNI, LoadBalancer, and Ingress

-> 💬 **Dhyanesh's note:** Networking was the most confusing part for me.
+> ** Networking was the most confusing part for me.
 Why were my LoadBalancer services stuck in `<pending>`?
 Why couldn't pods talk to each other?
 This section clears up all that confusion.

 ---